 I think it's clear the Founding Fathers intended the Second Amendment as a guarantee for individual citizens to protect themselves and their families — and as a bulwark against the possibility of state tyranny.
 I will never waver in my respect for that founding spirit of our country.
 And I will work to ensure that Virginians continue to have the right to defend their families and enjoy our unique history of sporting traditions with as little governmental interference as possible.

 Of course, no right is an unlimited right.
 Even Justice Antonin Scalia admitted that when it came to the Second Amendment.
 I support common-sense measures to encourage safe and responsible gun ownership.
-For instance, I think training and certification should be required as a condition of receiving a concealed-carry permit.
+For instance, I think training and certification should be absolutely required as a condition of receiving a concealed-carry permit.
 I also believe that we ought to empower law-enforcement officials to prevent people on the terrorist watch list from purchasing a gun where there is probable cause to do so.